 Inscribed as a UNESCO World Heritage Site in 1992, Fraser Island lays claim to being the world’s largest sand island.
-Lying just off the eastern coast of Australia and situated just a few hours’ drive from the thriving city of Brisbane, to visit Fraser Island is to explore many of Australia’s most interesting habitats.
+Lying just off the eastern coast of Australia and situated just a few hours’ drive from the thriving city of Brisbane, to visit Fraser Island on an Australia tour is to explore many of the country's most interesting habitats.
 From freshwater lakes to eucalyptus woodland, by way of mangrove swamp and barren sand dunes, the island boasts a whole wealth of sights.
 But the island is perhaps best known for the chance to drive the length of 75 Mile Beach, and for its population of dingoes - which is thought to be the last pure population of the animals in Eastern Australia.

 - Location: Approximately 250 km (4 hours) north of Brisbane, near to Great Sandy National Park and the town of Maryborough.

 - Area: 1,840 sq km